12 Top-Rated Attractions & Things to Do in Islamorada, FL

 Official site: https://theaterofthesea.com/

-2. Florida Keys History and Discovery Center
+3. Stop in at the Florida Keys History and Discovery Center

 The Florida Keys History and Discovery Center is a world-class museum where you can learn about the history of the Florida Keys and their native sea life.